Downtown Bakersfield: Chinatown

 Bakersfield's historic Chinatown was a nine square-block district bordered roughly by 20th and 23rd streets and N and K streets.

 Transportation

-Being located in the heart of Bakersfield, getting to and from Downtown is relatively easy.
-State Route 178 ends at the eastern edge of downtown, and provides a connection to the northeast.
-State Route 99 runs approximately a half-mile west of downtown, and provides a north/south connection to the rest of the city.
-Golden State Ave (State Route 204), as a freeway ends at the north edge of downtown, and provides access to the northwest.
+State Route 178 ends at the eastern edge of downtown and provides a connection to the northeast.
+State Route 99 runs approximately a half-mile west of downtown and provides a north-south connection to the rest of the city.
+Golden State Ave (State Route 204), as a freeway ends at the north edge of downtown and provides access to the northwest.

-Downtown also is the primary hub for all modes of intracity and intercity transportation, except air travel.
 Golden Empire Transit (GET) provides transportation to Greater Bakersfield from the downtown transit center.
-Kern Regional Transit provides intercity transportation from GET downtown transit center or Amtrak station.
-Amtrak provides rail connection to the San Joaquin Valley north of Bakersfield, and several bus routes to points west, south and east of the city (with tickets that travel by train at least once).
+Kern Regional Transit provides intercity transportation from the GET downtown transit center or Amtrak station.
+Amtrak provides rail connections to the San Joaquin Valley north of Bakersfield and several bus routes to points west, south, and east of the city.
+SR 178 and Golden State Avenue (SR 204) stop at the edge of Downtown.

-Although traveling to downtown is relatively easy by car, traveling through it is more difficult.
-Since SR 178 and Golden State Avenue (SR 204) stop at the edge of Downtown, cars must travel on surface streets to connect to additional freeways.
-This has created heavy traffic on major connecting arterial roads, especially on 23rd Street and 24th Street, which are one-way in each direction.
-This is especially a problem for cars traveling from the northeast to the southwest, since 23rd/24th St. is the most direct route between those two points.